cookiecutter for R

 Limitations ⚠️

-The cookiecutter package for R aims to be compatible with its big sibling, but at present implements only a subset of their functionality.
+aims to be compatible with its big sibling, but at present implements only a subset of their functionality.

 Of course, few of these issues are insurmountable, and they are great places to contribute!

-• We don’t (yet) provide the full extent of the Jinja templating language that cookiecutter uses.
-Specifically, at present, we don’t support logic in templates.
+- We don’t (yet) provide the full extent of the Jinja templating language that

-• Naturally, we don’t support Python code in templates.
+uses.
+Specifically, at present, we don’t support logic in templates. - Naturally, we don’t support Python code in templates.

-• We don’t currently support cloning templates directly from a git repository.
+- We don’t currently support cloning templates directly from a git repository.
 You can still download the repository contents and clone from a directory or an archive.

-• We don’t support ~/.cookiecutterrc files.
+- We don’t support

-• We don’t support running scripts automatically after populating a template.
+files. - We don’t support running scripts automatically after populating a template.

 If you’re looking for the full power of the original, we wholeheartedly recommend using it — our clone is designed to be a stop-gap, not a replacement.
 If we can whet your appetite, that’s a win in our book!